About Gum Disease

 Gum disease is also known as periodontal disease, from Greek peri “around” and odont “tooth.”
 It is characterized by a continuous and progressive bacterial infection and inflammation in the gums and bone surrounding your teeth.
 If left untreated, it can cause the gums to detach from the teeth and the surrounding gum and bone tissue to be eaten away.
 Teeth can become loose and can eventually be lost.

-Expert Gum Disease Treatment
+Expert Periodontal Disease (Gum Disease) Treatment

 How Gum Disease Progresses

 When your gums and jawbone are healthy, they are connected firmly to your teeth through connective tissue known as a periodontal ligament, and your teeth remain stable in their positions.
 Healthy gums are firm, pink and do not bleed easily.
 The gums naturally attach to your teeth just below the visible gum line.

 Bacteria from food and other sources can get onto your teeth and below your gum line.
 If these are not regularly cleaned away by brushing and flossing, they form a sticky biofilm on your teeth known as plaque.
 As the plaque builds up, large deposits of plaque start to harden into tartar, or calculus.